na9ort-poland/scoreboard/README.md

-# Set Up
-* JVM: Amazon Corretto: 17.0.11

-# Coding Task
+# The Score Board

-You are working in a sports data company, and we would like you to develop a new Live Football World Cup Scoreboard library that shows all the ongoing matches and their scores.
+Design and implement a Live Football World Cup Scoreboard library in Java that meets the given requirements.

-The scoreboard supports the following operations:
+## Start a New Match
-1. Start a new match, assuming initial score 0 – 0 and adding it the scoreboard.
+When starting a new match, we assume an initial score of 0 – 0. \
-   This should capture following parameters:
+The system should capture the following parameters:
-   a.
-Home team
+- Home Team
-   b.
-Away team
+- Away Team

-2. Update score.
-This should receive a pair of absolute scores: home team score and away team score.
+## Update Score
+This operation receives two absolute scores and updates the match score accordingly:
+- Home Team Score
+- Away Team Score

+## Finish Match
-3. Finish match currently in progress.
-This removes a match from the scoreboard.
+This operation removes a match from the scoreboard.

+## Get a Summary of Matches in Progress
-4. Get a summary of matches in progress ordered by their total score.
-The matches with the same total score will be returned ordered by the most recently started match in the scoreboard.
+The system returns a summary of all ongoing matches ordered by their total score. \
+In case of a tie, matches should be ordered by their starting time (most recently started match appears first).

 # Test Scenarios